suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 Closer to the amp far from the guitar.
 If you use it after other pedals, is going to act like a master volume.
 Early on the chain could as well adjust the volume from your guitar knob and get the same result so it would be redundant to have it first in the chain.
-If you decide to use it early on the chain it is going to adjust the volume of what goes into the pedals.
-It could change the saturation of tone going in other pedals (if thats what you are looking for).
+If you decide to use it early on the chain, it will adjust the volume of what goes into the pedals.
+It could change tone saturation going in other pedals (if that's what you are looking for).

 ### Benefits to be gained when using an effects loop: